dongju93/elarocks/README.md

 }
 ```

-Please refer to the footnote in the code for detailed explanation
+Please refer to the comments in the code for detailed explanation

 ## Quickstart
 1. you need create "elastic.rs" files, located "/src/envs"